ZaafirUlHasan/Systems-Programming/2-StudentDB/a2-questions.md

         ```
         We see from above adding a student with a very large student ID (ID=99999) increased the file size to 6400000 as shown by `ls` but the raw storage only increased to 12K as reported by `du`.
 Can provide some insight into why this happened?

         > **ANSWER:**  The logical size (reported by ls) becomes 6,400,000 bytes due to the large offset created by ID=99999.
-However, the file remains sparse, and only the actual written data (plus minimal metadata) consumes physical storage, resulting in 12K reported by du.
+However, the file remains sparse, meaning most of this 6,400,000 is "holes" and only the actual written data consumes physical storage, resulting in 12K reported by du.